 - Grief and bereavement in children’s palliative care

 These courses are available in these 8 languages: English, French, Spanish, Portuguese, Serbian, Russian.
-Mandarin and Dutch and will soon be available in Arabic.
+Mandarin, Dutch, Czech and will soon be available in Hindi and Vietnamese.

 Access ICPCN’s e-learning curriculum at: www.elearnicpcn.org